dphiffer/vagrant-thingmonger/README.md

 You will be prompted with some configuration questions:

 * Accept the defaults for unattended upgrades
-* Choose a password for your Certificate Authority (you will be prompted to enter it again)
+* Choose a password for your Certificate Authority (you will be prompted to enter it three more times)
 * Choose a root MySQL password
 * Enter your root MySQL password when prompted